fabiomux/kde-servicemenus/open_konsole_here/README.md

 This service menu is thought to open the path we are browsing in our file manager within the Konsole terminal.
 Among the opened windows can be selected the first, the last, or any of them, through a Kdialog selection dialog.
-Besides that, it also allows us to decide if the session, visualized as a tab, has to be the current or a new one.
+Besides that, it also allows us to decide if the session, visualized as a tab, has to be the current one or a new one.

 ## Features